quawb/LivingCodeLog/final.md

     	- instructions for drawing, what to do with these drawings, mail them to the White House?
     	- can there be a way to have people upload drawings and incorporate/save those?
     - still want/need random events, dancing animations, errors, wave of enemies that eat through the diagrams (player needs a way to defend), etc...
+    - needs addition layer, layer of text?
+Images?
+What does this need?
+    - need a lot of "fun" noises and sounds
+    - everything needs to be clickable
+    	- movable?
+    -

 ## PROPOSAL